sajjjadayobi/PersianQA/README.md

 - Including _informal ("Mohaaverei")_ entries
 - More varied answers (names, locations, dates and more)

-We train a baseline model which achieves an F1 score of 78 and an exact match ratio of 52 on [ParsiNLU dataset]()
+We train a baseline model which achieves an F1 score of 78 and an exact match ratio of 52 on [ParsiNLU](https://github.com/persiannlp/parsinlu)

 You can check out an online [iPython Demo Notebook on Google Colab ](https://colab.research.google.com/github/sajjjadayobi/PersianQA/blob/main/notebooks/Demo.ipynb).

-## Dataset Information
+## Dataset

-### Description
 ###  Access/Download

 - You can find the data under the [`dataset/`](https://github.com/sajjjadayobi/PersianQA/tree/main/dataset) directory. and use it like this